 When it comes to DIY face masks, coconut oil face masks are king.
 Giving yourself a coconut oil facial is one of the most beneficial things you can do for your face because of all of the wonderful benefits of coconut oil that will be discussed below.

 Coconut oil is touted as a miracle oil for probably 101 ways and counting that it benefits your health and beauty.
-It’s no surprise that coconut oil face masks are a thing but do they really work?
+It’s no surprise that listed among popular coconut oil uses, you’ll find several types of coconut oil face masks but do they really work?

 I love to test out natural beauty recipes because I believe that chemicals and science are great but must cause some kind of harsh reaction.
 If I can find a way to achieve my desired results using nature, I’m all for it.
 When I first went natural, I found out quickly that coconut oil was too harsh for my skin and caused very bad breakouts.